FREQUENTLY ASKED QUESTIONS

 -For Baby Swim, 1 week is often enough for parents to learn what they need to know in order to continue working with their 6 month-2 year old on swimming and floating skills.

--For children 3-8 years, 2 weeks is recommended unless your child is already swimming well and only needs to work on improving strokes, breathing, and other safety skills.
+-For children 3-8 years, 2 (or 3) weeks is recommended unless your child is already swimming well and only needs to work on improving strokes, breathing, and other safety skills.

--For adults, teens, children over 8, and children under 8 with disabilities, Private Lessons are the better option.
+-For adults, teens, and older children, and all ages of children with disabilities, Private Lessons are the better option.
 3-4 private lessons is recommended.
+We can always book more lessons as needed.

 CAN WE CANCEL LESSONS FOR A REFUND?

-Please allow at least 1 week's notice to cancel for a refund.
-If you/your child is sick for her lesson, we can reschedule or I can reimburse you for the missed lesson(s).
-Please let me know as soon as possible if you/your child will need to cancel.
-I can fill the slot if I have time to do so. :)
+For a full refund, we require 1 weeks' notice if you need to cancel swim lessons.
+If you/your child is sick for the lesson, we can reschedule or I can reimburse you for the missed lesson(s).
+Please let me know as soon as possible if you/your child needs to cancel.
+I can fill the slot with another student if I have time to do so. :).
+Thanks

 HOW DO I REGISTER FOR CLASSES?